seanmcilroy29/sean/TS/RMSS.md

 ### PackageVersionReq & Ans

 The **PackageVersionReq** command has no payload.
-The end-device answers with a <strong>PackageVersionAns</strong> command with the following payload.
+The end-device answers with a **PackageVersionAns** command with the following payload.

 <table>
     <caption>PackageVersionAns</caption>